grdw/grdw/_posts/2021-10-25-project-euler-14-longest-collatz-sequence.md

 etc.
 ```

 This produces a chain of 10 numbers.
-The idea is to write a program that test which number up to 1.000.000 produces the longest chain.
+The idea is to write a program that tests which number, up to 1.000.000, produces the longest chain.

 **How to determine the length of a chain?**
 The first step in this problem is to determine the length of a chain.
 I'm using a very TDD approach so the first thing I write is this: